eworm-de/routeros-scripts/doc/check-health.md

 Configuration
 -------------

-The configuration goes to `global-config-overlay`, These are the parameters:
+The configuration goes to `global-config-overlay`, these are the parameters:

 * `CheckHealthTemperature`: an array specifying temperature thresholds for sensors
 * `CheckHealthVoltagePercent`: percentage value to trigger voltage jumps